deybwewin | taapwaywin | tapwewin

 5. The only information shared with admissions (or any other unit on campus) is the status of documentation, ie verified, conditionally verified, or pending.

-6. the only thing that can stall this process, is if we are awaiting additional information.
+6. This process can be stalled if action is required such as awaiting additional documentation and/or information from the applicant.
 If your status is set to anything other than verified, please review the notes in the portal for what information is needed.

 The process of uploading documentation for verification remains the same and is done through PAWS.
 The data is housed on a confidential, secure system that is only accessed as required during your time at USask.